Disability Studies

 • Frequently revise and improve personal work.

-• Attend weekly meetings to present weekly findings and partake in discussions.
+• Attend weekly meetings on Saturdays at 12 pm EST to present weekly findings and partake in discussions.

 • Connect with other members within the community